 In choosing the best mattresses for back pain we looked at the totality of all of our tests, scores, data, and reviews to date.
 We analyzed this data alongside our established best mattress framework here.

-In addition to achieving a high-performance score, all mattresses on this list have a firmer feel (between 6-8), which is advantageous for sleepers who struggle with back pain.
+In addition to achieving a high-performance score, all mattresses on this list have a medium-firm to slightly firm feel (6-7 out of 10 firmness), which is advantageous for most sleepers who struggle with back pain.

 When selecting the best mattress for back pain, we’re looking at a combination of overall scoring performance, firmness, and US availability.